Southern Arkansas University Tech is accredited by The Higher Learning Commission.

 - National Board of Fire Service Professional Qualifications

-Arkansas Department of Higher Education Reporting
+Arkansas Division of Higher Education Reporting

-The Southern Arkansas University Tech Assessment Committee works with the Vice Chancellor for Academics to direct the on-going assessment of student academic success and effective teaching on campus.
+The Southern Arkansas University Tech Assessment Committee works with the Vice Chancellor for Academics to direct the ongoing assessment of student academic success and effective teaching on campus.
 The Assessment Committee does the following:

 - Attends regional and national workshops and conferences to increase the committee's knowledge of assessment techniques and methods.